MonsterGirl’s 150 Days of Classic Horror #99 The Man Who Laughs 1928 & The Unknown 1927

 “Wearing dentures to give him a blinding set of piano-key set of choppers (framed by a lipstick mouth)added to his prominent nose, heavy eyebrows and nest of hair, Veidt is an unforgettable sight.
 (Metal hooks on the dentures pulled the actors lips into a laughing rictus)” – From John Dileo 40 Remarkable Movies Awaiting Rediscovery

-Veidt’s acting is mostly with his lyrical hand movements and his eyes, which transpires empathy and is one of the most heartbreaking visceral performances in cinematic history.
-Jack Pierce’s makeup helps to heighten the dramatized sense of fable with Gwynlaine’s deep-set piercing eyes, which are captivating and entrancing.
-Veidt had already been considered one of the great ‘tragedian’ actors Pierce using dark eye shadow helps to deepen the well of his sadness from where the tears spring.
-Through only the use of his eyes and his facial expressions we manage to understand the layers of emotions he is experiencing on his journey through his ordeal.
-Great gentility pitted against self-hatred then spirited courage, self-sacrifice, and soul searching.
+Veidt’s acting is mostly with his lyrical hand movements and his eyes, which convey empathy and is one of the most heartbreaking visceral performances in cinematic history.
+Jack Pierce’s makeup helps to heighten the dramatized sense of fable with Gwynlaine’s deep-set, piercing eyes, which are captivating and entrancing.
+Veidt had already been considered one of the great ‘tragedian’ actors.
+Pierce, using dark eye shadow, helps to deepen the well of his sadness from where the tears spring.
+Through only the use of his eyes and his facial expressions, we manage to understand the layers of emotions he is experiencing on his journey through his ordeal.
+Great gentility pitted against self-hatred, then spirited courage, self-sacrifice, and soul searching.
 As John Dileo says,

 “this is stylized acting simultaneously marked by bold operatic strokes and subtle graduations of feeling resulting in a Chaney worthy turn of significant pathos.
 It is especially chilling to see him to watch him cry ;the upper half of his face in torment and tears while the lower half frozen in maniacal glee.”

-Oddly enough this was the third story in a cycle of Gothic historical, romantic tragedies eloquently macabre with themes of love and disfigurement adapted at major motion picture studios.
+Oddly enough, this was the third story in a cycle of Gothic historical, romantic tragedies, eloquently macabre, with themes of love and disfigurement, adapted for major motion picture studios.
 The Hunchback of Notre Dame (1923), The Phantom of the Opera (1925), and The Man Who Laughs (1928)

 IMDb not-so-fun facts: